The 5 Types Of Franchises You Could Own

 - You have experience mass-producing products for other franchisors or can partner with someone who has this experience.

-- Your operations meet or can meet all of a franchisor’s supplier requirements; for example, here are the requirements to become a Coca Cola supplier.
+- Your operations meet or can meet all of a franchisor’s supplier requirements.

 With a product franchise, the product itself is the only aspect of the business distributed per the franchisor’s terms.
 The consumer experience can vary a lot from one business to the next, as the distributor (franchisee) maintains control over most aspects of their business, and the franchisor does not offer any assistance in terms of sales processes, employee training, etc.